 JUNIORS

-What Do Juniors Do In MSA?
+What do Juniors do in MSA?

 Juniors are expected to thoroughly understand all aspects of the sports games they are working.
 They have been expanding their knowledge injury treatment, rehabilitation, and emergency procedures for the past two years and will be able to apply their skills to real situations.
 Juniors are in charge of working blood at sports games and treat any injuries that occur.
 As part of the upperclassmen, they must set an example for the freshmen and sophomores and help lead the Academy.